DARCARS Orange Park Chrysler Dodge Jeep RAM

 Wagoneer vs. Grand Wagoneer Towing Capacity

 Towing capacity for these vehicles may surprise you.
 While both SUVs are capable of a lot, it is the Wagoneer model that can haul the most (10,000 pounds, to be exact, when properly equipped).
-Meanwhile, the Grand Wagoneer SUV has a 9,750-pound maximum towing capacity when properly equipped.
-This includes having the available 3.0-liter Hurricane twin-turbo 510 I6 engine.
+Meanwhile, the Grand Wagoneer SUV has a 9,800-pound maximum towing capacity.

-There is a lot more to go over in terms of these vehicles' performance, so please discuss any questions you have about Grand Wagoneer towing capacity with our team.
+There is a lot more to go over in terms of these vehicles' performance, so please discuss any questions you have about Wagoneer and Grand Wagoneer towing capacity with our team.

 Wagoneer vs. Grand Wagoneer Interior